jchristie14/htlQuiz/readme.md

 **e.
 List some additional information (if any) that could be collected if a ```<script>``` tag is used instead of an ```<img>``` tag.**

 Caching is a problem because after a user has loaded the page once, the browser will load the cached version of the pixel rather than re-loading the pixel, so the count will not accurately reflect the number of times the page was visited.
+If, for instance, the site wants to measure unique visitors per month the site could fail to count an individual who visits the site once (or more) each month, but loads the cached pixel without completing a request to the server.

 Browser caching could be prevented by setting the response header used to serve the pixel image.
-The response header can be set to prevent caching entirely, or the maxAge can be set in milliseconds.
+The response header can be set to prevent caching entirely, or an appropriate maxAge can be set.

-If the customer’s website is served over HTTPS, the pixel may not load because it is not using an https protocol and is therefore not trusted.
+If the customer’s website is served over HTTPS, the pixel may not load because it is not using an https protocol and is therefore not a secure trusted connection.
 I believe that the only reliable modification is to serve the pixel from a trusted, HTTPS connection.

 The tracking company could collect any information sent in the HTTP request.
 The information that I am familiar with is fairly basic and includes the client’s IP address, the client’s preferred human-readable language, any previously stored cookie information, and the type of computer the client is using.
 (This is the information given in the Chrome developer tools; console.logging the “req” object in Express shows that there is significantly more information available.)

 A script tag could send more specific information about the user media, such as screen size, and could also be configured to measure (by incrementing a counter) the time spent on the site, and the location of the viewport.

 **3. Harder!**